 I first came upon the title of The Invincibles when researching the career of Mrs Howard Paul.
-Her debut bill at the Strand Theatre included it as an afterpiece.
+Her debut bill at the Strand Theatre included it, as an afterpiece.
 I think she may have been in it.
 Anyway, I didn't really stop to think what the title signified, all I understood was that it was one of those little girls-masquerading-as-soldiers pieces which were so popular in the C19th.

 Today, I came upon these two music sheets on ebay, and took a fancy to knowing a little more.
 After all, Joseph Wood, Eliza Vestris, Thomas Morton, Alexander Lee ... those are big names ..

 The first thing I discovered was that the title is pretty irrelevant.
 The so-called 'Invincibles' are merely a brand of soldiery who seem to have been anything but.
 But the 'musical farce' itself was extremely successful, much-liked by critics and public, and became for decades the reference piece of its type.
-If a theatre-piece included girls dressed as soldiers in its cast and action, The Invincibles was pretty sure to come up it the notices.
+If a theatre-piece included girls dressed as soldiers in its cast and action, The Invincibles was pretty sure to come up in the notices.

 So, why?
 And what precisely was it all about.
 Well, I was able easily to find out, for the text in toto is on the internet: